Bigraded Betti numbers and Generalized Persistence Diagrams: Introduction

+Multigraded Betti numbers encode important information about the algebraic structure of a multigraded module over the polynomial ring in $n$ variables \cite{eisenbudbetti,miller2005combinatorial}.
+For multiparameter persistence modules that arise from data, multigraded Betti numbers provide insight about the coarse-scale topological features of the data (cf. \cite{cai2020elder}).
+For 2-parameter persistence modules, the multigraded Betti numbers are also called the \emph{bigraded} Betti numbers.
+RIVET \cite{lesnick2015interactive} represents the bigraded Betti numbers of a 2-parameter persistence module as a collection of colored dots in the plane.
+More interestingly, RIVET employs the bigraded Betti numbers to implement an interactive visualization of the fibered barcode.
+Recently, Lesnick-Wright \cite{lesnick2019computing} and Kerber-Rolle \cite{kerber2021fast} developed efficient algorithms for computing minimal presentations and the bigraded Betti numbers of 2-parameter persistence modules.

-\paragraph{Persistence diagram and its generalizations.} In most applications of 1-parameter persistent homology, the notion of \emph{persistence diagram} \cite{edelsbrunner2000topological,landi1997new} (or equivalently \emph{persistence barcode} \cite{carlsson2005persistence}) plays a central role.
-Let us consider any $M:\R\rightarrow \vect.$ The persistence diagram of $M$ is not only a visualizable topological summary of $M$, but also a \emph{stable} and \emph{complete} invariant of $M$ \cite{cohen2007stability}.
-In contrast, as mentioned before, there is no complete invariant for $d$-parameter persistence modules when $d>1$.
+\paragraph{Persistence diagram and its generalizations.} In most applications of 1-parameter persistent homology, the notion of \emph{persistence diagram} \cite{edelsbrunner2000topological,landi1997new} (or equivalently \emph{barcode} \cite{carlsson2005persistence}; cf. Definition \ref{def:barcode}) plays a central role.
+The persistence diagram of any $M:\Rb\rightarrow \vect$ is not only a visualizable topological summary of $M$, but also a \emph{stable} and \emph{complete} invariant of $M$ \cite{cohen2007stability}.
+In contrast, as mentioned before, there is no simple complete invariant for $d$-parameter persistence modules when $d>1$.